Saturday, January 28, 2012

 When God has a definite purpose in a person’s life surely his/her life has great transformations.
 There are ever so many people who have become great and famous but the most important aspect is their life in connection with the God of the Bible; a shepherd boy elevated to be a king, fishermen chosen to be the disciples of the Son of God, a persecutor of Christians became a preacher for Christ.
 These transformations surely speak of God’s way of choosing people for His purpose as per Corinthians I 1: 26-31.

 After the death of his wife, Ms. Dorothy Carey, due to insanity in 1808, he married Ms.Charlotte E. Rumohr.
 She was extremely helpful spiritually and intellectually to Carey.
-After a interim period of happiness, in 1812 he faced another tragedy of the destruction of his Serampore Printing Press in a fire in which he lost his research materials, literatures, and his numerous writings of untold value.
+After an interim period of happiness, in 1812 he faced another tragedy of the destruction of his Serampore Printing Press in a fire in which he lost his research materials, literature, and his numerous writings of untold value.
 However, through this loss God made his humble servant’s name spread far and wide and God enabled him to rebuild it far better than the first.
-In 1818, he founded the Serampore College, the first university in the Indian history, not only to educate young men and women but also to lead them to Christ.
-His childhood passion for nature evolved him to be a founder of Agriculture and Horticultural Society of India in 1820.
+In 1818, he founded the Serampore College, the first university in Indian history, not only to educate young men and women but also to lead them to Christ.
+His childhood passion for nature led him to be a founder of the Agriculture and Horticultural Society of India in 1820.
 In 1821, his wonderful soulmate passed away leaving him in great sorrow.
-He continued his work for the Lord in spite of his suffering and loss of the loved ones.
+He continued his work for the Lord despite his suffering and loss of loved ones.
 He continued to voice against infanticide and Sati, widow burning, through a journal called "Friend of India".
 Through the united efforts of the missionaries, British reformers, and Indian reformers the practice of Sati was abolished.
-His health declined gradually, he finished his good race in 1834.
+His health declined gradually and he finished his good race in 1834.
 He was buried in the Serampore next to his loving wife Charlotte’s grave.
 Truly, he lived according to his words, Expect great things from God and attempt great things for God.”

-The Indian Government celebrated bicentenary of the arrival of William Carey in 1993 and honored him by releasing a commemorative postage stamp.
+The Indian Government celebrated the bicentenary of the arrival of William Carey in 1993 and honoured him by releasing a commemorative postage stamp.

 There is only one life that is soon to pass, but only things done for Christ will last.